- Home

-If you’re having a bad day – or are in need of a little pick-me-up – snuggling up in front of an uplifting film can help to put a smile back on your face.
+If you’re having a bad day – or need a little pick-me-up – snuggling up in front of an uplifting film can help to put a smile back on your face.

 To help you avoid endlessly scrolling in search of the perfect film, we’ve put together a list of a few that are worth seeing if you’re feeling blue.